openchatai/OpenChat/README.md

 PINECONE_INDEX_NAME=# you can get it after creating your index in pinecone
 ```

+> Note: for pincone db, make sure that the dimension is equal to 1536

 - Navigate to the repository folder and run the following command:
 ```
 make install